 As a councillor Tracey aims to represent the Bundaberg Region and Division 4 by focusing on prosperity for both business and residents.
 She has special interest in reducing youth unemployment by fostering relationships between students and industry, providing career pathways and increasing employability of students on graduation.

 Inspired by her late father, Steve Ward, who was awarded a Rotary Paul Harris Fellowship for his dedication to community service, Tracey proudly carries the family commitment to the local community.

 Phone: 0488 539 123

 Greg was first elected to the former Burnett Shire Council in March 2000 and re-elected in 2004.
 In 2008 he was elected to the new Bundaberg Regional Council and subsequently re-elected in 2012.
-He has been assigned the Tourism & Disaster Management Portfolio.
+He has been assigned the Airport, COVID-19 recovery & Disaster Management Portfolio.